The Minstrel: Background

-The Minstrel was a "stocky" chestnut colt with a white blaze, four white stockings and a gentle disposition, foaled at E. P. Taylor's Windfields Farm in Oshawa, Ontario, Canada.
-The Minstrel was the son of Northern Dancer out of Fleur, a daughter of Victoria Park.
-He was a three-quarter-brother to the 1970 English Triple Crown champion Nijinsky II (who was by Northern Dancer out of Flaming Page, the dam of Fleur).
+The Minstrel, a "stocky" chestnut colt with a white blaze, four white stockings and a gentle disposition, was foaled at E. P. Taylor's Windfields Farm in Oshawa, Ontario, Canada.
+He was the son of Northern Dancer out of Fleur, a daughter of Victoria Park.
+The horse was a three-quarter-brother to the 1970 English Triple Crown champion Nijinsky (who was by Northern Dancer out of Flaming Page, the dam of Fleur).

 The Minstrel was purchased for $200,000 ($ million inflation adjusted) at the 1975 Keeneland Sales yearling auction by the British Bloodstock Agency (based in Ireland), acting on behalf of a group headed by Robert Sangster (1936–2004).
 The colt was shipped to Ireland under trainer Vincent O'Brien and ridden by champion jockey Lester Piggott.

 Racing career

 1976: two-year-old season

-As a two-year-old The Minstrel won the six furlong Moy Stakes at the Curragh on his debut and then moved up in class to win the Group Three Larkspur Stakes over seven furlongs at Leopardstown.
+As a two-year-old, The Minstrel won the six furlong Moy Stakes at the Curragh on his debut and then moved up in class to win the Group Three Larkspur Stakes over seven furlongs at Leopardstown.
 In October he was sent to England to contest the Dewhurst Stakes at Newmarket.
 Ridden by Piggott, he started 6/5 favourite against ten opponents and won by four lengths from Saros.
 In the Free Handicap, a rating of the best two-year-olds to race in Britain, he was given a rating of 123 pounds, eight pounds below the top-rated J O Tobin.